MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 4. Style the photos section in Index.cshtml.

-5. Style a form in BuyTickets.cshtml
+5. Style a form in BuyTickets.cshtml.

+6. Run the application.

 #### Task 1: Add existing CSS file to the project